-Several months ago, I decided to up my culinary skills, and I bought what’s known in the restaurant lingo as a “PISMO” – which is actually spelled “PSMO” which stands for “peeled, side meat on,” also known as a full tenderloin steak cut.
-The tenderloin is a channel of meat that runs through the center of a cow’s back, underneath the rib cage, and essentially does – well nothing.
+Several months ago, I decided to up my culinary skills, and I bought what’s known in the restaurant lingo as a “PIZ-MO” (which is actually spelled “PSMO”) also known as a full tenderloin steak cut with “peeled, side meat on.”
+The tenderloin steak is a cut from the channel of meat that runs through the center of a cow’s back, underneath the rib cage, and essentially does – well nothing.
 As a consequence, it’s the most tender meat in the steer, and it’s the primary cut from which meals such as Beef Wellington and Fillet Mignon are made.

 When you butcher a PSMO, one of the first things you do is remove what’s called the “chain steak” and another piece of meat is known as the “wing.”
 With some additional trimmings, you wind up with a nice, ready to cook, cut, and grill tenderloin, like you would see in any super market in the butcher case.
 I spent the better part of a Sunday afternoon doing exactly that, in anticipation of making fillet mignon later in the week (which is quite economical if butchered this way, about $8 per 12 oz. steak, versus $20 at a grocery store, or $40 per restaurant/chophouse).

 So why am I talking about all this?

 Well, the chain meat is historically something that the chefs kept separate and secret for themselves.
 In that secret lies the history of one of the most abused steak sandwiches in America, the Philly Cheesesteak.
 In all likelihood, when Pat Oliveti made his first “cheesesteak” he used the chain meat from a tenderloin.
 So, when I was butchering the meat, that’s what I was thinking about.
 Chain meat.
 Cheesteak.
 Prices.
 It was all I could do not to fry up the chain meat right there and make a sandwich.